th4n4t0/th4n4t0.github.io/Beginner/Loops.md

 title: Loops and Iterators
 publish: true
 description: Python Beginner
+permalink: loops
 ---

 ## Iterators

-[Lists, tuples, dictionaries, and sets](./DataStructure.html) are all iterable objects.
+[Lists, tuples, dictionaries, and sets](/DataStructure) are all iterable objects.
 They are iterable containers which you can get an iterator from.

 ```diff
 - All these objects have a iter() method which is used to get an iterator: